altitudelabs/devops/README.md

 [launched]
 ```
-* Remark: If you are using different python interpreter, see FAQ
+* Remark: If you are using different python interpreter, see FAQ.

 3. Config `./devops-var.yml`
 ```